apriljoylorca/Class-align/README.md

 # ClassAlign

-A modern classroom management and scheduling application built with React Native and Firebase.
+A modern approach to class mangaement, classroom real-time availability tracking and booking, with AI scheduling and display.

 ## Features